The Best High-Iron Foods for Little One's Starting Solids

 3. Pair non-heme iron sources like beans with citrus fruits or bell peppers to boost iron absorption.

-4. Continue with iron fortified infant formula if not breastfeeding.
+4. Continue with iron fortified little one's formula if not maternal feeding.

 Parents can prepare simple iron rich meals at home: